ButtcoinTNB/report-gen/docs/RENDER_DEPLOYMENT.md

 3. Creates any missing `__init__.py` files
 4. Verifies that key modules can be imported
 5. Only imports the main app after paths are fixed
+6. **NEW**: Dynamically creates missing critical modules if they don't exist

 This approach guarantees that all imports will work correctly regardless of Python's import behavior.

 ### No Extra Branches Needed

 This solution works directly from your `main` branch - no need to create a separate deployment branch.
 You can develop and deploy from the same codebase without any special preparation steps.

+### Recent Fixes

+We've made the following improvements to the deployment process:

+1. **Added Missing Logger Module**: Created a proper `utils/logger.py` module with the `get_logger` function
+2. **Made render_app.py Resilient**: Enhanced it to continue even if certain modules are missing by creating them dynamically
+3. **Improved Path Resolution**: Ensured all critical directories are properly added to Python's path

+### Troubleshooting Deployment

+If you encounter any issues with the updated deployment process:

+1. Check the Render logs for specific import errors
+2. Verify that the `utils/logger.py` module exists and contains the `get_logger` function
+3. Make sure your start command is correctly configured to use `render_app:app`